 “Drama: Philadelphia”, in Lincoln Geraghty (ed), Directory of World Cinema: American Hollywood.
 Bristol: Intellect, 2011.
 219-221.

 “Animation: The Simpsons Movie”, in Lincoln Geraghty (ed), Directory of World Cinema: American Hollywood.
 Bristol: Intellect, 2011.
 251-253.

-“Art versus Science: Aestheticising the Interstice in Pedro Almodóvar’s The Skin I Live in”.
+“Art or Science: Aestheticising the Interstice in Pedro Almodóvar’s The Skin I Live in”.

-“Digital Deceptions: Ondi Timoner’s We Live in Public as 'Dotcomumentary'”.“On the (non)Fluency of a Transnational Generation: Performing Identity in Contemporary Irish-language Media”.
+“Digital Deceptions: Ondi Timoner’s We Live in Public as 'Dotcomumentary'”.

 Event Organisation and Assistance

 Co-organiser of Deviate!
 The Second International Alphaville Conference, University College Cork, 4-6 September 2014.